dynamsoft-docs/company-docs/customer-portal/quote-purchase.md

 ### Pay it online:

 - Method One:
 After logging into the portal, you will find "Quote" on the left menu list.
-There would be quote(s) listed on "Unconverted" tab.
 Please choose the one you want to pay and click "Proceed to Payment" button, then you will go to the payment page.

 ![Pay-Quote1]({{site.assets}}img/Pay-Quote-1.png)